 Physical interventions are always a last resort, and only occur to prevent harm to the young person, or others.
 Please see our Care and Control policy which outlines the very clear procedures and monitoring that takes place to protect the student.

 Is SHHS a therapeutic setting?

 Spring Hill High School follows a family/ social model and this is designed to provide a warm supportive environment in which to learn.
 If therapies are prescribed we identify specialists with whom to work.
-We have a Speech and Language therapist, a life skills coach, school counsellors, and a family outreach worker as part of the school staffing.

 Is your school a residential school?